json-schema-language/spec/draft-json-schema-language-xx.md

 For example:

 - The schema {"type": "boolean"} accepts false, but rejects 127.
-- The schema {"type": "number"} accepts 127 and 128, but rejects false.
+- The schema {"type": "number"} accepts 10.5, 127 and 128, but rejects false.
-- The schema {"type": "uint8"} accepts 127, but rejects 128 and false.
+- The schema {"type": "int8"} accepts 127, but rejects 10.5, 128 and false.
 - The schema {"type": "string"} accepts "1985-04-12T23:20:50.52Z" and "foo", but rejects 127.
 - The schema {"type": "timestamp"} accepts "1985-04-12T23:20:50.52Z", but rejects "foo" and 127.

-To give an example of standardized errors, the standard errors to produce when {"type": "boolean"} is evaluated against 123 is:
+In all of the rejected examples just given, the standard error to produce is:

 ~~~ json
 [{ "instancePath": "", "schemaPath": "/type" }]